madsbuch/applicationCourse/README.md

 ---------
 The course takes offset in individual projects.
-This means that the first time has the very important object of letting the facilitator know what the individual projects consists of.
+This means that the first time has the very important object of letting the facilitator know what the individual projects consist of.

 The facilitator will for second course session pair each project with the needed framework to ensure ease in development.

 ### Session evaluation
 All sessions have an evaluation part.
-The main object is:
+The main objective is:

 	Reflections on the outcome of the session.

 ### Gameplan
-All sessions, but the last one, have a section for refining a gameplan.
-Sessions should be initiated by handing out a gameplan, that set up a frame for acquiring the curriculum of the week.
+All sessions, except the last one, have a section for refining a gameplan.
+Sessions should be initiated by handing out a gameplan, which sets up a frame for acquiring the curriculum of the week.

 The overall vision of the gameplan is not stated every time.
-It is generally as
+It is as
 follows:

 	Create a working minimal implementation of a given project.